This is a review of the online course UX Basics by Lis Hubert, an introduction to the fundamentals of user experience.

 - Assumed Knowledge: None, although Lis addresses participants as though they would have a genuine interest in the field.

 - Price: $25/month for all courses hosted on Treehouse, including this one.

-Without gushing (OK, maybe a little bit), as a complete UX novice, I found this course truly informative and insightful.
+Without gushing (OK, maybe a little bit), I found this course truly informative and insightful.

 This is not a course that will teach you how to prototype or do wireframes—if you are looking for a how-to on these tools, this is not the course for you.
 Lis touches on what prototypes and wireframes are and how they are used, but more around how they fit into the context of a day-to-day UX role, and as part of a larger “connect-the-many-UX-dots”.

 The course provides an holistic introduction to the foundations of user experience, a field that has historically suffered from ambiguity and role title abuse.
 Lis seeks to take the ambiguity out of the term “user experience”, getting back to the bare bones of its history and providing an authentic perspective of what it is genuinely like “in the wild”.